 How to prepare

-We highly recommend infusing this tea in the traditional Chinese method (gong fu cha) to best enjoy these leaves.
-Following this preparation, 5 grams of leaves (about 3 teaspoons) can be used in a gaiwan of about 100 ml to obtain several infusions with different tastes.
-After a quick rinse of the leaves in water at 95°C, a first infusion of 15 seconds can be made, after which, keeping the water at the same temperature, the time can be increased each time by 10 seconds compared to the previous infusion (15 – 25 – 35 …).
+We highly recommend infusing Gaba organic oolong tea in the traditional Chinese method (gong fu cha) to best enjoy these leaves.
+Following this preparation, 5 grams of leaves (about 3 teaspoons) can be used in a gaiwan of about 100 ml to make several infusions with different tastes.
+After a quick rinse of the leaves in water at 95°C, an initial infusion of 15 seconds can be made, and after that, keeping the water at the same temperature, the time can be increased each time by 10 seconds from the previous infusion (15 – 25 – 35 …).

-This tea has a longevity of about 6 infusions.
+This tea has a longevity of about 6 brewings.

-For a classic preparation according to the Western style we recommend 2 grams of leaves (approx. 1 teaspoon) in a 150 ml cup with water at 95°C for an infusion time of one and a half minutes.
+For a classic preparation in the Western style, we recommend 2 grams of leaves (about 1 teaspoon) in a 150-mL cup with 95°C water for an infusion time of one and a half minutes.

 If you would like to experiment with infusing this tea with different amounts of leaves try to think of a suitable amount to allow the leaf to expand freely into the liquid without being compressed or hindered in doing so.
 By doing so, you will make the most of this product without hindering the extraction of flavour substances.